etsangsplk/sputter/docstring/future.md

-# (future form) evaluates a form asynchronously
+# (future form**) evaluates a set of forms asynchronously
 Returns a future in the form of a function.
-The provided form will be evaluated in a separate thread of execution, and any calls to the function will *block* until the form has been completely evaluated.
+The provided forms will be evaluated in a separate thread of execution, and any calls to the function will *block* until the forms have been completely evaluated.

 ## An Example

   (def fut (future
-    (to-vector (async
+    (to-vector (generate
       (emit "red")
       (emit "orange")
       (emit "yellow")))))